cristagregg/amphibian_analysis/README.md

 levels as if they were meant to be included, since I have no further information on the variable.

-Looking at the means of the indicator variables for the species shows us how often each type of frog shows up across all the sites.
+Looking at the means of the species’ indicator variables shows us how often each type of frog shows up across all the sites.
 Brown frogs are the most common, showing up in 78% of the sites, and Great crested newt shows up the least, in 11% of sites.

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->